alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 We all want our models to perform well.
 But some of us would also like our models to be efficient, robust, or interpretable.
 So in this post we will discuss some mathematical properties of these models that are related to these three pillars.
 Robustness and interpretability may mean different things to different people, so let's explain what I mean in this post.
 As a general note - many things I am going to talk about are true for complex Hermitian matrices, but we focus on real symmetric matrices in the post.
 So this is the first and the last time I mention complex numbers in this series.

-The robustness that we shall explore mean robustness to _corruption_ or _noise_, meaning that bounded changes to the input yield bounded changes to the output, and this bound is _known_.
+The robustness that we shall explore means robustness to _corruption_ or _noise_, meaning that bounded changes to the input yield bounded changes to the output, and this bound is _known_.
 This is important when we want to know that a small perturbation will not make our model "go wild" and predict something totally unreasonable.

 Interpretability can also mean many things.
 It can be interpretability for us, scientists, so that we can explain what the model does to ourselves.
 Alternatively, it can mean that we can explain what the model does to a business stakeholder or a regulator.
 Or in the extreme case, it means we can actually explain to a user why our system made the decision it made based on their input, i.e., why am I not getting a better insurance premium?
 In this post we shall mostly talk about the first two aspects.